yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-troubleshoot.md

 ### Application fails to connect

-If the password contains special characters (#, %, ^), the driver may fail to parse the URL.
+If the password for the YugabyteDB database account you are using to connect contains special characters (#, %, ^), the driver may fail to parse the URL.

 Be sure to encode any special characters in your connection string.